Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Trident
 - Attunement

-**Burning Sting**: All attacks with the *Seastone Trident* deals 1d8 lightning damage and apllies burn to the target.
+**Burning Sting**: All attacks with the *Seastone Trident* applies burn to the target.

-**Chum the Water**: You learn the *Summon Beast* spell and can cast it once a long rest without spending mana, hower it must be in the form of a shark and take the water envoirment.
+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Evasion**: This trident has 2 charges, and it regains all expended charges after you finish a long rest.
-When you fail a Dexterity saving throw while attuned to it, you can use your reaction to expend 1 of its charges to succeed on that saving throw instead.
+**Evasion**: When you fail a Dexterity saving throw, you can spend two charges and you reaction to succeed instead.
+Whenever you succed a dexterity saving throw against a damaging effect in this way, you take no damage.

-_You gain +2 to hit and attack rolls using this magical weapon_
+_You gain +1 to hit and attack rolls using this magical weapon_

 ---